prograwan/iniparse/readme.md

+# iniparse is whats?
-This is a C/C + + structure serialization/deserialization framework, its use is very simple and efficient, does not add any mental burden.
+* This is a C/C + + structure serialization/deserialization framework, its use is very simple and efficient, does not add any mental burden.

+---
+# What are the typical features of iniparse
+* Provide structure serialization and deserialization
+* Provide alternative structure serialization to cjson/cjson deserialized to structure function
+* Configurable memory management and algorithm implementation
+* Provide structure runtime meta information for structure provides the basis
+---
+# contact
+In use if you have any question, welcome to feedback to me

+* 431159416@qq.com

+---
+# Configuration
+Iniconfig.H is an empty file for the user, when users need to customize some implementation can modify this file

+* INIJSON macros: default = = 1, cjson source code must be provided at this time (because the project depend on him at this time, otherwise please define INIJSON = 0)
+* INIPORTENABLE macros: default = = 0, for using iniparse built-in the implementation of the algorithm, when INIPORTENABLE!= 0 when the user must provide algorithm implementation

+---
+# Test

 exp1:
     at iniparse.c::iniparse_test function is a very complicated comprehensive test cases.

 exp2:
 	#include"iniparse.h"
 	//define struct inimsg2
 	#ifndef INIMSG2